Ask Dr. Steve DVM®

 How to Get the Best Answers from Dr. Steve’s Librarian

-This tool’s trained on decades of Dr. Steve’s real cases — plus his books, podcasts, lectures, protocols, and more.
+This tool’s trained on decades of Dr. Steve’s real cases on how to treat chronic issues— plus his books, podcasts, lectures, protocols, and more.
 So when you ask a question, it’s pulling from everything he’s actually said and done.

 How to ask:

-• What’s going on with your pet (key issues)
+• What’s going on with your pet (key issues only)

 • What your question is ("What should I do?" is fine)

-No need for exact doses or long med lists — just give the general picture.
+No need for exact doses or long med lists — just give the overall picture and keep it simple.
 You can always ask follow-up questions.

 Here’s a great example:

-“My 10-year-old Yorkie has been coughing at night for a couple months.
+“My dog has been coughing at night for a couple months.
 The vet thinks it might be a collapsing trachea.
 We’ve tried some herbs and a cough med, but it’s not improving.
 What do you recommend?”

 ⏯️ Watch this quick video first (super helpful):